flaviolongato/html-clean-llm/README.md

 - Cannot fetch content that only exists in JS runtime if it hasn’t rendered into the DOM.
 - Media/iframe content is removed by design.
-- Images are not recompressed; use an edge tool (e.g. Cloudflare Image Resizing) for smaller files.
+- Images are not recompressed; use an edge tool (e.g., Cloudflare Image Resizing) for smaller files.

 ---